 Policy and Reform - provides opportunities for interdisciplinary explorations of pressing social and educational issues on local, national, and international levels.
 Prepares students who are interested in educational policy, issues of equity and diversity, civic education, feminist and critical education, and the media.

 All students completing a clinical field experience in Shelby County schools must be fingerprinted for a criminal background check (CBC) as required by Shelby County Schools (SCS).
 Students requesting a clinical field experience (cfe) must complete the Request for the Clinical Field Experience Form and send to firstname.lastname@example.org.

-Effective Summer 2017, the following procedural change has been made to the TBI Background Check process per the memo, Volunteer and Employee Criminal History (VECHS) Agreements, from the Tennessee Bureau of Investigation.
-Please read the following information thoroughly.
-As of Summer 2017, the TBI has mandated that all students who have been fingerprinted must complete the VECHS (Volunteer and Employee Criminal History Agreements) Waiver Agreement and Statement form.
+The Tennessee Bureau of Investigation (TBI) has mandated that all students who have been fingerprinted must complete the VECHS (Volunteer and Employee Criminal History Agreements) Waiver Agreement and Statement form.
 You may sign electronically, if you have Adobe Acrobat 9.0.
 To electronically sign, download the VECHS Waiver Agreement and Statement and save to your desktop before completing.
-Then forward the signed document to firstname.lastname@example.org.
+Then forward the signed document to email@example.com.